Program Executive Office, Assembled Chemical Weapons Alternatives: Closure

 Destruction of the declared U.S. chemical weapons stockpile stored in Colorado and Kentucky was completed in 2023.
-Closure is underway at both plants, with BGCAPP destroying agent-contaminated secondary waste during the closure phase.
+Closure is underway at both plants.
 The facilities are being closed in a safe and environmentally compliant manner and in accordance with all applicable laws, regulations, and requirements.

 Chemical destruction facility closure involves five major factors: decontamination, decommissioning, dispositioning, demolition, and administrative closeout.
-The closure phase is estimated to take three to four years after destruction at each site is concluded.
+The closure phase is expected to be complete in Fiscal Year 2028.
 At the completion of the closure phase, the PEO ACWA program will conclude, ending formal ties with the program's stakeholders.

 Outreach offices

 With the July 2023 completion of the destruction of the declared U.S. chemical weapons stockpile stored in Colorado and Kentucky and the plants’ subsequent focus on closure, the outreach offices’ primary mission of keeping stakeholders informed about the destruction of the chemical weapons has come to an end.

 The Pueblo Chemical Stockpile Outreach Office in Colorado closed at the end of 2023, and the Blue Grass Chemical Stockpile Outreach Office in Kentucky closed at the end of April 2024.
-Outreach staff remain available in Pueblo, Colorado, and Richmond, Kentucky, to provide closure information.